foodfacts logo

 A 2023 meta-analysis in Nature Food reinforced these findings, showing that vegan diets contribute 75% less greenhouse gas emissions than diets high in animal products.
 The net ecological benefit of plant-based diets remains positive, even when accounting for intensive crop systems.

 While the image is real and plastic agriculture in Almería is a serious environmental concern, attributing this problem primarily to plant-based diets is oversimplified and misleading.
-The greenhouse agriculture sector supports global food demand across all diets, not just veganism.
+The greenhouse agriculture sector supports global food demand across all diets, not just plant-based ones.

 EXPERT WEIGH-IN